Homs: Education

+Infrastructure

 Transportation

 Homs is considered a transportation hub in Syria, by virtue of its central location between the coastal cities and the interior.
 The main bus terminal is Karnak, situated along Hama Street, 1.5 km north of the city centre on the outskirts.
 The terminal offers connections to most Syrian cities and Beirut, Lebanon.
 It also has international bus connections to Lebanon, Jordan, Saudi Arabia and Turkey.
 A second "luxury" bus station is located a little further north.
 Minibuses operate from Karnak station with destinations to Tartus, Palmyra, and Hama in northern Syria, as well as Baalbek, Tripoli, and Beirut in Lebanon.
 Newer microbuses that mostly travel to Hama are also based in Karnak and are mostly used for quick transportation.

 Homs has a large railway station, with two Chemins de Fer Syriens operated daily departures to Damascus and Aleppo.
 The nearest airports are Bassel Al-Assad International Airport in Latakia to the west, Damascus International Airport to the south, Aleppo International Airport to the north, and Palmyra Airport in the Syrian Desert to the east.

 Hama Street starts at the Old Clock Square in the city center and crosses Homs from south to north, where it continues along the neighbourhood of al-Khaldiyah on to the Karnak station, and turns into the Homs-Hama-Aleppo highway.
 Quwatli Street, named after former president Shukri al-Quwatli, is a short but vital street that connects the Old Clock Square and Quwatli Square in Downtown Homs.
 It branches into several smaller streets on its western end, one of which is al-Dablan Street which is the main commercial block in the city, and the other continues west to connect with the Homs-Tripoli highway.
 On the eastern end, al-Quwatli street continues as al-Hamidiyah Street which crosses the old Christian quarter and continues to the eastern edge of the city.
 The Homs-Damascus highway crosses the city from the south and reaches the city center in Quwatli Square.